simlav000/Multiquark/Documentation/README.md

 The multiquark analysis software is divided up into two parts.
-One is a private repo hosted on GitLab, which requires CERN credentials to access, and can be found [here](https://gitlab.cern.ch/slavoie/MyAnalysis).
+One is a private repo hosted on GitLab, which requires CERN credentials to access, and can be found [here](https://gitlab.cern.ch/slavoie/MyAnalysis) (This is probably the page you're currently on).
 The second part is hosted on my public GitHub account and can be found [here](https://github.com/simlav000/Multiquark).